Drop in Commodities Damps U.S. Stocks

 Earlier, a global decline in metals prices gained speed in Asian trading Thursday amid concerns about Chinese demand for commodities such as steel and iron.
 China's iron-ore futures opened at the 8% limit drop, while copper futures fell 1.9% and gold slid 1.3%.

-A measure of service-sector activity in China hit its lowest level in nearly a year for April on Thursday, adding to concerns about the country's economic health, though it remained in expansion territory.
+A measure of service-sector activity in China hit its lowest level in nearly a year for April. according to a Thursday report, adding to concerns about the country's economic health, though it remained in expansion territory.

-"China has been gradually but appreciably tightening credit," said Tina Byles Williams, chief investment officer and chief executive at FIS Group, noting that is slowly showing up in economic data and metal prices.

 The Shanghai Composite Index fell 0.3%, ending lower for a third straight session.
 South Korean equities powered to record highs, adding 1% Thursday as index heavyweight Samsung advanced.
 Japan's markets were closed for a holiday.